Dynamic resource allocation in eukaryotic Resource Balance Analysis: Dynamic resource allocation framework

-Thus, optimal controls are generically of \emph{bang--bang} type, with possible switching times determined by the zeros of $\mathcal H_1$.
-Intervals on which $\mathcal H_1 \equiv 0$ correspond to \emph{singular arcs}, where additional optimality conditions must be imposed.
-From a biological standpoint, the bang--bang structure reflects the fact that, under evolutionary pressure, cells tend to allocate all available translational resources either to metabolic enzymes or to macromolecular machinery, depending on which investment yields the highest marginal benefit for future growth.
-The switching function $\mathcal H_1$ compares the marginal growth value of producing enzymes versus structural or regulatory proteins.
-Positive values of $\Phi$ indicate that increasing enzymatic capacity enhances future growth more efficiently, whereas negative values favor investment in cellular infrastructure.
-Protein turnover plays a critical role in this balance, one is the higher degradation rates increase the effective cost of maintaining macromolecular machines, and another is thereby shifting the switching surface and modifying the optimal allocation strategy.
-In long time horizons, or when the system approaches steady growth, optimal controls may exhibit rapid switching between enzyme- and machine-dominated regimes.
-Such \emph{chattering} behavior has already been observed in related models of cellular self-replication and is consistent with steady-state RBA predictions.
 In the limit of infinitely fast switching, the time-averaged dynamics converge to a steady allocation that satisfies classical RBA constraints.
 This provides a rigorous interpretation of RBA as the steady-state envelope of an underlying dynamic optimal control problem.
-Overall, PMP provides a powerful framework to analyze optimal cellular resource allocation, bridging dynamic regulation, macromolecular turnover, and steady-state growth optimization.
+Overall, Pontryagin's Maximum Principle provides a powerful framework to analyze optimal cellular resource allocation, bridging dynamic regulation, macromolecular turnover, and steady-state growth optimization.
 In particular, steady-state solutions of the optimal control problem correspond to allocations that maximize growth under static resource constraints, thereby recovering the classical RBA formulation.
 From this viewpoint, RBA emerges as the stationary limit of a dynamic optimization process, while the optimal control framework provides a natural explanation for how such allocations may be reached over time.

 To illustrate the structure of the optimal control problem and the consequences of PMP, we consider a minimal toy model capturing the essential trade-off between metabolic capacity and cellular machinery.
 We consider a simplified cell characterized by two state variables: a pool of metabolic enzymes $E(t)$ and a pool of macromolecular machinery $M(t)$.
-Cell growth is assumed to be limited by the least abundant resource, leading to the growth law
+Cell growth is assumed to be limited by the least abundant resource, leading to the growth law where $\kappa_{\mathbb E},\kappa_{\mathbb M} > 0$ are efficiency constants.
+The protein synthesis dynamics are governed by ribosome-driven fluxes $\nu_{\mathbb E}(t)$ and $\nu_{\mathbb M}(t)$, which are dynamically allocated through the control variable $\alpha(t)\in[0,1]$.
+The system dynamics are given by